 import React from "react"; import { useTimeout } from "react-hookedup"; export default function App() { useTimeout(() => alert("hello world"), 1500); return <h1>hello world</h1>; }

-Another useful Hook from React hookedUp is useOnlineStatus
+Another useful hook from React hookedUp is useOnlineStatus

 import React from "react"; import { useOnlineStatus } from "react-hookedup"; export default function App() { const { online } = useOnlineStatus(); return <h1>{online ? "online" : "offline"}</h1>; }

-It returns the online
+This returns the online

 property, which is true

-Like we mentioned earlier, React hookedUp also comes with the suite of state management Hooks that comes with the libraries we looked at earlier.
+when the device is online.
+Like we mentioned earlier, React hookedUp also comes with a suite of state management hooks.
 These work similarly to how they work in the other libraries.

-For instance, we can use the useMouse
+For example, we can use the useMouse

 Hook to watch the position of a user’s mouse: